nelson-lang/nelson-gitbook/markdown/en/image_processing/im2double.md

 ## Description

 <p>
-            <b>IM = im2double(I)</b> converts the input image I to double precision format.
+            IM = im2double(I) converts the input image I to double precision format.
 The input image IM can be a grayscale, truecolor, or binary image.
-When converting, <b>im2double</b> rescales the pixel values from their original integer format to a floating-point range of [0, 1].</p>
+When converting, im2double rescales the pixel values from their original integer format to a floating-point range of [0, 1].</p>

-<p>For an indexed image, <b>IM = im2double(I, 'indexed')</b> converts the image I to double precision as well, but with an added offset of 1 to the pixel values during the conversion from integer types.</p>
+<p>For an indexed image, IM = im2double(I, 'indexed') converts the image I to double precision as well, but with an added offset of 1 to the pixel values during the conversion from integer types.</p>

 ## Example